JoaoAnt42/Cv_support/README.md

-# Cv_support
+# Projects/Certificates
-A repository of support to my CV
+Some of the certificates that I obtained online are available here.